 The Urban Design Panel reviewed it and suggested some changes: not to the mass or the tower concept, but to the ground plane and the way the tower relates to the station (in the same ownership as the site, currently a parking lot).
 They had a workshop review of the project with the architects, and there was a clearer idea of how it should be changed to better fit the site – between the CPR station, and next to ‘The Landing’ – the former Kelly-Douglas warehouse on Water Street.

 The workshop suggested a revised scheme should see the tower move back on the site, and possibly closer to (and perhaps emerging from) the back – north side – of the station building.
-The new version takes this into account, rotating the tower by 90 degrees and moving it behind the station to make the plaza (that might one day be a road link to the development opportunity over the tracks to the north).
+The new version takes this into account, rotating the tower by 90 degrees and moving it behind the station to make the plaza larger.
+(One day it might be a road link to the development opportunity over the tracks to the north).

 The architects a remain as Adrian Smith + Gordon Gill from Chicago, with the lead architect Laura Jiminez, working with Gordon Gill, with local input from B+H Architecture.
 (Adrian Smith addressed the Urban Design Panel, so both partners are involved).
 The first version was for a 26-storey office tower of nearly 400,000 s sq ft.